 Use ice cubes

-Adding a few ice cubes to your dog’s water bowl can make it more enticing for them to drink and also helps to keep the water cooler for a longer period.
+Adding a few ice cubes to your dog’s water bowl can make it more enticing for them to drink and also helps keep the water cooler for longer.

 Remember that proper hydration is vital for your dog’s overall well-being and comfort in the heat.